anthony-symphony/sym-ext-anthony-share-sample/README.md

 # Extensions Share Example

-This is a quick and barebones example on how to use the Symphony share feature to open up shared pages within Symphony
+This is a quick and barebones example on how to use the Symphony share feature to open up shared pages within Symphony.
+Code is provided AS-IS and is to be used as reference.

 ## Prerequisites